Lekshmi288/MySQL-projects/Chinook_Data_Analysis/README.md

 #### Q6: Which are the top 5 longest tracks by the artist "Queen"?

 #### Q7: What are all the tracks by the artist "Queen" that are sized smaller than 6MB?

-1000000 bytes = 1 MB

-Wasn't it a pain to read the relevant results from the last two queries?
-How about we make this data more human readable for the next question?

 #### Q8: Generate human-readable details about all tracks released by "Queen".